diagrams/diagrams-haddock/README.md

 ## An important caveat

-`diagrams-haddock` modifies files *in place*.
-While every effort has been made to ensure that it cannot make catastrophic changes to your files, you would be wise to **only run `diagrams-haddock` on files under version control** so you can easily examine and (if necessary) undo the changes.
+`diagrams-haddock` modifies files *in place*!
+While we have worked hard to ensure that it cannot make catastrophic changes to your files, you would be wise to **only run `diagrams-haddock` on files under version control** so you can easily examine and (if necessary) undo the changes it makes.
 (Of course, being a conscientious developer, you would never work with source files not under version control, right?)

 ## Adding diagrams to source files